ABbiodiversity/allinone/README.md

 #### Sector effects

-Having such a matrix format is ideal when further aggregation is to e performad on the output, e.g. when calculating sector effects.
+Having such a matrix format is ideal when further aggregation is to be performed on the output, e.g. when calculating sector effects.
 In the example we use only the current landscape here, and show how to use model weights (`wN`) to average the north and south results in the overlap zone: